gregsandell/gregsandell.com/README.md

 4. The purpose of category is for an improved skills page, that will list tech stack according to category, in the future.
 Right now the jQuery mobile page has a skills page based on `/objSkills.php` that is older and more primitive.
 The desktop site has no skills page at all.
 5. The url `parameter` will make it possible to set individual links for individual icons, but we aren't doing that yet.
 Instead all icons lead to `/technologies/list.php`.
 Just copy what the other lines are doing.

+## Resume Change:  Top Level Description

+Keep in mind that if you change the summary and tech stack paragraphs, you want to change them on the home page too.
+TO DO:  have the home page read this directly from objResume.php.

 ## Adding new position to resume
 For an example, say you are adding a position for Rainbird Sprinklers.